September 5, 2024

 24/25 School Year

-Plans are underway to start up our 5 & 2 Packing Nights in September with the start of the new 24/25 school year.
+The 24/25 school year is well underway and packing backpacks for our Bemus Point and area students has begun.
 If you are currently a volunteer, we would love to have your support again this year.
 If you're looking for a wonderful way to give back to your community, please consider volunteering 1 time a month packing bags of food for area students.
+Our next packing date in November 19.

 We continuously collect food items for the 5 & 2 Ministry.
 Bring your donations and place in the black bin in church narthex.
 Lists detailing items needed are also available in the narthex.
 Monetary donations welcome!
 Contact Gale-Svenson-Campbell for details gales1949@gmail.com